 Furthermore, each toolbox contains a variety of other tools like calculators, manuals, handbooks or a database according to the topic.

-Interactive Lectures are envisioned as a virtual classroom, where students “attend” the lectures given by guest lecturers.
+The multimedia lectures are envisioned as a virtual classroom, where students attend the lectures given by guest lecturers.
 During the lectures, students have the opportunity to test their knowledge in short quizzes.
 Lectures are usually concerned with broader and more interconnected topics and designed to provide you with comprehensive knowledge on various topics related to rural development and reviving the rural.

 RUVIVAL also offers a simulation game, which takes place once a year for 6-8 weeks.
 The goal is to plan eco-towns in different countries with different conditions in one simulated world.
 The groups exchange their knowledge, as they experience similar obstacles in the planning process, despite being in a different environment.
 Everybody can participate in the game and have a role in the development process, however, the core planning groups embedded in the course programme of the TUHH.
 Since 2017 students in Hamburg, Paris and Toulouse face the challenges to plan Eco-Towns in the simulated world created by the RUVIVAL Team.